drakkan/test-github-actions/docs/service.md

 ## Linux

+The easiest way to run SFTPGo as a service is to download and install the pre-compiled deb/rpm package or use one of the Arch Linux PKGBUILDs we maintain.

+This section describes the procedure to use if you prefer to build SFTPGo yourself or if you want to download and configure a pre-built release as tar.

-For Linux, a `systemd` sample [service](../init/sftpgo.service "systemd service") can be found inside the source tree.
+A `systemd` sample [service](../init/sftpgo.service "systemd service") can be found inside the source tree.

-Here are some basic instructions to run SFTPGo as service using a dedicated `sftpgo` system account, please run the following commands from the directory where you downloaded SFTPGo:
+Here are some basic instructions to run SFTPGo as service using a dedicated `sftpgo` system account.

+Please run the following commands from the directory where you downloaded/compiled SFTPGo:

 ```bash
 # create the sftpgo user and group